2 Material accounting policies:

 Tax relating to items recognized directly in equity or other comprehensive income is recognised in equity or other comprehensive income and not in the statement of profit and loss.

-Deferred tax assets and liabilities are offset if there is a legally enforceable right to offset current tax liabilities and assets, and they are related to income taxes levied by the same tax authority, but they
+Deferred tax assets and liabilities are offset if there is a legally enforceable right to offset current tax liabilities and assets, and they are related to income taxes levied by the same tax authority, but they intend to settle current tax liabilities and assets on a net basis or their tax assets and liabilities will be realized simultaneously.

 g) Property, Plant and Equipment (PPE):

 PPE is carried at cost less accumulated depreciation and impairment losses, if any.
-The cost of PPE comprises of purchase price, applicable duties and taxes net of input tax credit, any directly attributable expenditure on making the asset ready for its intended use, other incidental expenses and interest on borrowings attributable to acquisition of qualifying fixed assets, up to the date the asset is ready for its intended use.
+The cost of PPE comprises of purchase price, applicable duties and taxes net of input tax credit, any directly attributable expenditure on making the asset ready for its intended use, other incidental expenses and interest on borrowings attributable to acquisition of qualifying fixed assets, upto the date the asset is ready for its intended use.

 All other repair and maintenance costs, including regular servicing, are recognised in the statement of profit and loss as incurred.
 When a replacement occurs, the carrying value of the replaced part is de-recognised.
 Where an item of PPE comprises major components having different useful lives, these components are accounted for as separate items.